NicolasMiramon/LabGuide/001-introduction.md

 At the end of the lab, the accounts will be automatically decommissioned.
 Only the Okta tenant generated for this event will remain active for your use.

-To ensure that the lab works properly, you will need to install Okta Verify on one of your devices.
+**To ensure that the lab works properly and to access to Okta tenant, you will need to install Okta Verify on one of your devices.**